 - The title must be clear and make logical sense.
-You will have a chance to validate your title in the validating section in the end, but make sure it is not ambiguous to begin with.
+You will have a chance to validate your title in the validating section at the end, but make sure it is not ambiguous to begin with.

 - Be sure to double check your inputs.
 There is no second chance!
-Because this is a betting system, which operates as contract, we chose not to allow editing after you have submitted.
+Because this is a betting system, which operates as a contract, we chose not to allow editing after you have submitted.

 What makes a good question?

-What happens after opening a question?
+What happens after a question is opened?